sefanja/ommi/README.md

 ## A few remarks

 This project merely served the puprpose of testing human-computer interaction, so you may expect to encounter a fair amount of quick-and-dirty code.
-My advise would be to refactor the code before continuing on this project.
+My advice would be to refactor the code before continuing on this project.

-One of the ideas behind this project is that data should be retrieved from their respective concern systems (especially the publications), while this web application only contains user interface logic.
+One of the ideas behind this project is that data should be retrieved from their respective concern systems (especially the publications), while this web application implements only user interface logic.
 We therefore used static json files to emulate the APIs of back-end concern systems.

 ## Toolset used